In today's online and vastly interconnected world, your risk of getting hacked increases with each keystroke.

 From the name, malware simply means malicious software and is deliberately planted in a computer system by hackers using a number of techniques, from the more passive phishing scams, to the more active methods that see you knowingly download software but unknowingly install malware bundled with it.
 It's important to understand that malware takes many forms, but we won't delve into the details.
 All you need to know is that they're bad... really bad!
 Their intent may vary from the simple annoyance – such as opening popup ads in your browser, to secretly stealing your personal information – by logging what you type on your keyboard and transmitting to the hacker.
 The risk can be mitigated through a number of ways, from simply installing an antivirus program and keeping its signatures up to date, to downloading software only from trusted sources such as the vendor's websites.

 Although there’s always more to discuss on information security, this information should help you stay one step ahead in securing your private information as you stay connected in today’s online world.
 I encourage everyone to read more on the concepts I've discussed here, as this information is not only for tech savvy individuals.
 Don't wait until you're a victim of hacking.
-Feel free to ask questions or share your experiences in the comments.
+Feel free to share your opinions and experiences in the comments section below.